-2. To take a breath of fresh air, literally.
-I live in a city with polluted air and in a work location where you run across people taking smoke-breaks a lot of times—I do not smoke cigarette but I am a heavy passive smoker.
-(Sad fact is that secondhand smokers’ health are much more affected compared to active smokers.
+2. To take a breath of fresh air.
+The city’s polluted air is what I breathe every day.
+And having a work location where you run across people taking smoke-breaks a lot of times is something inevitable.
+I do not smoke cigarettes but I am a heavy passive smoker.
+Sad fact is that secondhand smokers’ health is more affected compared to active smokers.
 Going outdoors allows me to walk away from pollution and to give my lungs a break.

 3. To filter the noise.
-My work is client facing so I’m always talking or chatting to someone and rarely do I hear silence in an open-office space (there’s always this keyboard noise and people talking loud).
+My work is client facing so I’m always talking or chatting to someone and rarely do I hear silence in an open-space office (there’s always this keyboard noise and people talking out loud).
 So I always look forward to weekend hikes—a chance to listen to the wind, the river currents, the birds, to the stories and laughter of my friends.
 Sometimes listening to the wind makes more sense to me.

 4. To adopt the pace of nature.
 I’m always in a hurry to work or to school and I want to slow down for a while.
-Except in the case of being stuck in slow traffic—I had never been more patient before with the city’s horrible traffic.
-Walking in nature allows me to slow down and enjoy the trail; to take notice of the surroundings; to take beautiful pictures; or smell the wildflowers.
+Except in the case of being stuck in slow traffic—I had never been more patient before with the city’s horrible traffic and inefficient transportation system.
+Walking in nature allows me to slow down and enjoy the trail, to take notice of the surroundings, to take beautiful pictures, or to smell wildflowers.

 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 5. To enjoy a wider space.
-Sitting on a cubicle desk for 8 hours on weekdays is a pain in the butt.
-During my one hour lunch break at work before, I took the opportunity to have a 7-min walk to another building just to get an open space.
+Sitting on a cubicle desk during my 8-hour shift on weekdays is a pain in the butt.
+During my one hour lunch break at work, I take the opportunity to have a 15-min walk to another building or block just to get an open space and to relax.
 Going outdoors provides me more space to walk, breathe and think.

 6. To have a digital detox.
-I am always navigating the cyberspace and oftentimes I find myself engaging in social media that I needed a break from it.
-Deactivating my facebook account gives me a breather from today’s opinionated social media world and disconnecting from the internet allows me not to care about emails tagged as high priority even though they don’t really deserve urgent attention.
+Navigating the cyberspace, I oftentimes find myself engaging in social media that I need a break from it.
+Deactivating my Facebook account gives me a breather from today’s opinionated social media world and disconnecting from the internet allows me not to care about emails tagged as high priority even though they don’t really deserve urgent attention.
 And a lot more distracting things the internet brings such as too much lurking on Reddit.

-Anyway, I set an exemption when it comes to ‘digital’ detox.
-I still cannot avoid taking out my ‘digital’ camera to take photos of anything that interest me during our hike; at least it has no wi-fi feature.
-(I love taking photos; it speaks a thousand words).
+Anyhow, I set an exemption when it comes to ‘digital’ detox.
+I still cannot avoid taking out my ‘digital’ camera to take photos of anything that interest me during our hike, at least it has no WiFi feature.
+I love taking photos; it speaks a thousand words.

 9. To learn more about myself and others.
 I’ve learned a great deal about myself like I was too materialistic.
-I hated myself for buying too many pretty things that I do not use often.
-During our hikes, I met locals from remote places who never owned any watch or pretty clothes but they have a more pleasant disposition.
+During our hikes, I met locals from remote places who never owned any watch or pretty clothes, but despite that, they have a more pleasant disposition.
 They don’t own a lot of things and yet they have a more positive outlook.

 10. To simply appreciate life.
 Being privileged to enjoy the greater outdoors and the simple pleasures in life is what I’m truly grateful for.
 It made me look forward to upcoming adventures and misadventures because it leads to surprising detours.